DappCamp-Cohort-4/pet-park-assignment/README.md

 ## Note

 -   The error strings (mentioned in revert statement) must be same as the ones mentioned in tests.
--   Use modifier where appropriate.
+-   Use modifiers, structs where appropriate.

 ## Reference